Robert Clack School: Debate Championship

 In 2016 three pupils from Robert Clack represented the United Kingdom in a world debating championship held in Japan.
 They made it to the Semi-Final of the competition and placed Third.

 Royal visits

-In 2007, Charles, Prince of Wales (later King Charles III) Visited Robert Clack school, 13 years later in March 2020 his daughter-in-law, Meghan, Duchess of Sussex visited Robert Clack and delivered a speech marking International Women's day.
-This was the Duchess’ last solo engament as a working royal before stepping back in late March 2020.
+In 2007, Charles, Prince of Wales (later King Charles III) visited Robert Clack School, 13 years later in March 2020 his daughter-in-law, Meghan, Duchess of Sussex visited Robert Clack and delivered a speech marking International Women's Day.
+This was the Duchess’ last solo engagement as a working royal before stepping back in late March 2020.